Student reviews

 During breaks, we taught each other languages and had arm wrestling, and had a lot of fun.

-I was more than happy and enjoyed being able to take lessons all day.
+I'm not good at Pilates and it was difficult, but I was more than happy and enjoyed being able to take lessons all day.

 During the rehearsal lesson towards the end of the summer school, it was difficult to learn and dance new choreography in a short amount of time, but it was fun as I was able to watch the older students' lessons while waiting and had many new experiences.